 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Forever on April 1, 2011 in paperback and has 348 pages.
+This contemporary romance is a paperback edition that was published by Forever on April 1, 2011 and has 348 pages.

 Second in the Lucky Harbor cozy romance series and revolving around three sisters.
 The couple focus is on Tara Daniels and Ford Walker.

 LOL, it’s not insta-love…these two fell in love years ago, and Tara is forcibly trying to back away from her attraction.
 It’s so sweet and sad all at once.

 I’m not sure how I landed in the midst of all these stories in which the man is in love and wanting a woman who doesn’t seem to want him.
 But it is a treat to find the shoe on the other foot for a change.
 I do wonder if it’s a subconscious reaction of women to women’s lib and not wanting to fall for the pretty face, to be an independent woman.
 For sure Tara is working on finding herself, and with the two different points-of-view — Tara’s and Ford’s — it’s a story of past angst and current self-examination.

 The underlying theme of the series is the sisters getting to know each other.
 Yeah, who’d’a thunk?
 Tara and Maddie were each raised by their fathers, for the most part, while Chloe traveled with their mother, and they rarely crossed paths.
 Now that they’ve inherited the inn, Maddie is determined that they’ll stay together, work the B&B, and get to know each other, yep, it’s Team Building Wednesdays for these ladies.